-The Council of Europe Action Plans for Ukraine, being implemented since 2005, are strategic programming documents aimed at supporting Ukraine in fulfilling its obligations as a Member State of the Council of Europe and facilitating the implementation of the Association Agreement with the European Union.
-They include, in particular, projects to support efforts to bring legislation, institutions and practices in line with the best European human rights standards in the fields of human rights, the rule of law and democracy.
+The Council of Europe Action Plans for Ukraine (hereinafter referred to as Action Plans), being implemented since 2005, are strategic programming documents aimed at supporting Ukraine in meeting its obligations as a Council of Europe Member State and facilitating the implementation of the Association Agreement with the European Union.
+They include, in particular, projects to support efforts on bringing legislation, institutions and practices further into line with the best European standards in the areas of human rights, the rule of law and democracy.

-Strategic areas of cooperation between Ukraine and the Council of Europe in the framework of the implementation of the Action Plans are as following:
+The strategic areas of Ukraine’s cooperation with the Council of Europe in the framework of the implementation of the Action Plans are as following:

-- strengthening the protection of human rights and improving the enforcement of judgments, especially those dealing with priority issues identified by the supervisory authorities of the Council of Europe and decisions of the European Court of Human Rights;
+- strengthening the protection of human rights and improving the enforcement of judgments, especially those dealing with priority issues identified by the monitoring bodies of the Council of Europe and decisions of the European Court of Human Rights;

 - promotion of the rule of law, development and strengthening of democratic institutions and procedures at the national, regional and local levels;

-- promoting the culture of democracy, developing social cohesion, increasing tolerance and strengthening the participation of key social and public actors in decision-making.
+- promoting the culture of democracy, developing social cohesion, tolerance and strengthening the participation of key social and public actors in decision-making.

-The implementation of the Action Plans is subject to periodic joint monitoring performed by the Council of Europe and the Ukrainian authorities in order to evaluate the effectiveness of the approved projects and to include other agreed projects in the Action Plan.
+The implementation of the Action Plans is subject to periodic joint monitoring performed by the Council of Europe and the Ukrainian authorities in order to evaluate the effectiveness of the approved projects` implementation and to include in the Action Plan other projects by agreement of all stakeholders.

 On 6 February 2020, the Steering Committee of the Council of Europe Action Plan for Ukraine 2018-2021 met in Kyiv.
-Representatives of the Council of Europe and the relevant Ukrainian authorities discussed key achievements and proposals for further implementation of the projects in Ukraine.
+Representatives of the Council of Europe and relevant Ukrainian authorities discussed key achievements and proposals for further implementation of the projects in Ukraine.
 According to the results of the first phase of the Action Plan implementation, the following priority areas were identified:

-- further implementation of European human rights standards in Ukraine, particularly by ensuring effective functioning of the Ombudsperson`s Office and strengthening the National Preventive Mechanism for human rights protection during pre-trial investigations; prevention of torture and ill-treatment of detainees by law enforcement officers;
+- further implementation of European human rights standards in Ukraine, particularly by ensuring effective functioning of the Ombudsperson`s Office;